groovywave/blog-with-astro/src/content/posts/typescript/tsconfig-json-noEmitOnError.md

 ```
 {
-"noEmitOnError": true, (don't creae js files, when an error occur)
+"noEmitOnError": true, (don't create js files, when an error occur)
 },
 ```